pathtofile/ctlwatcher/README.md

 This project uses [CaliDog's CertStream-Server](https://github.com/CaliDog/certstream-server/issues) to subscribe to the public lists of new TLS sertificates being recorded in various [Certificate Transparency Logs](https://certificate.transparency.dev) (CTLs).

-New domains are checked against a user-supplies list of regexes, outputting matches and optionally sending the matches to Slack via an [incoming webhook](https://api.slack.com/messaging/webhooks).
+New domains are checked against a user-supplies list of regexes, outputting matches

 # Building
 Just run: